Hanna Bekker vom Rath: Artist patron and art collector

 In the twenties she became friends with Ludwig Meidner, Alexej von Jawlensky, Karl Schmidt-Rottluff, Emy Roeder, among others.
 Initially spontaneous support for individual artists later condensed into a sustained mission.
 She purchased works, invited the painters and art collectors to her Blue House in Hofheim.
 In 1929 she founded the "Society of Friends of the Art of Alexej von Jawlensky" in Wiesbaden.
 Jawlensky's catalog raisonné documents a painting with dedication to Bekker vom Rath.
 She received the painting, "Variation: Von Fruehling, Glueck und Sonne," as a Christmas gift in 1929.

 Between 1940 and 1943 Bekker vom Rath organized secret exhibitions of works by the ostracized in her Berlin studio apartment on Regensburger Strasse.

-In the twenties she started collecting work of Expressionism, such as from Bruecke and Bauhaus : Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Adolf Hoelzel, Paul Klee, Max Beckmann and many more.
+In the twenties she started collecting work of Expressionism, such as from Die Brücke and Bauhaus : Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Adolf Hoelzel, Paul Klee, Max Beckmann and many more.
 Later international and also younger artists were included.
 In 1987 many of these works became part of the collection of the Museum Wiesbaden.